AnishDe12020/100-days-of-code/log.md

 **Thoughts:** Had been quite a good day as my pr got merged adding 4 new docsearch cloud commands to Slapdash.

+### Day 22: 16th March, 2022, Wednesday

+**Today's Progress**: Fixed a HUGE bug with my side project (ok, it was a silly mistake I wasted 2 hours on).

+**Thoughts:** I seriously need to work on some proper features now, that bug literally wasted a day :(